Mook-as/stackato-doc/user/services/data-services.rst

 Database-Specific URLs
 ^^^^^^^^^^^^^^^^^^^^^^

+**If a non-relational data service type** is bound to the application, use the corresponding named environment variable:

+* MONGODB_URL
+* REDIS_URL
+* RABBITMQ_URL

-**If more than one database service type** is bound to the application (e.g. MySQL and MongoDB services), the DATABASE_URL variable will not be set, but the following database-specific variables will still be
+**If more than one relational database service type** is bound to the application (e.g. MySQL and PostgreSQL), the DATABASE_URL variable will not be set but the following database-specific variables will:
-available:

 * MYSQL_URL
 * POSTGRESQL_URL
-* REDIS_URL
-* MONGODB_URL
-* RABBITMQ_URL
+* ORACLE_URL (with Oracle Database add-on)

 These have the same format as DATABASE_URL.